 London van scrappage scheme: all you need to know

-The size of companies eligible has also been adjusted.
+In late January 2020, London mayor Sadiq Khan increased the amounts offered under a van scrappage scheme for small businesses operating within the capital city's Ultra Low Emission Zone (ULEZ).
+The size of companies eligible was also adjusted.
 Previously, only those with fewer than 10 employees ('micro businesses') could apply.
-Now, small businesses with up to 50 employees are also included.
+Now, small businesses with up to 50 employees were also included.

 Since April 2019, any vehicles (including private cars) driving within the ULEZ boundaries that don't meet Euro 4 (petrol) or Euro 6 (diesel) emissions standards have had to pay a daily charge of £12.50.
 The ULEZ charge applies 24 hours a day, seven days a week, and is levied in addition to the London Congestion Charge.

-If you're thinking of making the switch, read our guide to the best electric vans you can buy right now, as well our look at electric vans coming soon.
+While the London van scrappage scheme is no longer available, if you're thinking of making the switch, read our guide to the best electric vans you can buy right now, as well our look at electric vans coming soon.
 We also explain how to charge an electric van and look at whether an electric van could be right for your business.